NickWaterton/gallery/README.md

 The reccomended OS is the latest Raspeberry Pi 64 bit OS Full (including UI).
 You should not use the OS lite.
 The OS should be set up to connect to WiFi (unless you are using a wired connection) with SSH enabled.
+**Python 3.10** is required, so do not use earlier versions of Pi OS.

 ### Software Configuration